 We also require the courses used to support your CPL application to have equivalent assessment.
 The ACA professional level modules are assessed by 2.5 hour written exam with an emphasis on using knowledge in a case study-type scenario.
 Essay style questions or multiple choice tests will not be deemed equivalent.
 For CPL purposes the exam element of the assessment for courses relevant to the ACA modules should be at least 50% of the total marks available.
 You must submit sample exam papers to support your CPL application.

-For full details and relevant CPL forms, go to icaew.com/cpl.
+For full details and guidance on the full CPL application process, go to icaew.com/cpl.

 For all questions relating to the AAT-ACA Fast Track, see AAT-ACA Fast Track FAQs.

 Yes, you will need to register as a student before you can apply for CPL.

 No, once you have sat that exam, you cannot then apply for credit of that module.